Maps

 // Persistent state variables arr: map<Int, Int>; // "array" of Int values as a map arrLength: Int = 0; // length of the "array", defaults to 0

-// Internal function for pushing an item to the end of the "array" fun arrPush(item: Int) { if (self.arrLength >= self.MaxMapSize) { // Do something, stop the operation, for example } else { // Proceed with adding new item self.arr.set(self.arrLength, item); self.arrLength += 1; } }}
+// Internal function for pushing an item to the end of the "array" fun arrPush(item: Int) { if (self.arrLength >= self.MaxMapSize) { // Do something, for example, stop the operation } else { // Proceed with adding a new item self.arr.set(self.arrLength, item); self.arrLength += 1; } }}